humancomputerintegration/ThermalGrasp/README.md

 ## Repository Structure

 * `Arduino` contains code for the microcontroller (Arduino Mega).
-* `3D-prints` contains models for the form-fitting shells for the hands and feet.
+* `3D-prints` contains models for the form-fitting shells for the hands and feet (.stl files).
 These can be printed in regular PLA using an FDM 3D printer.
+Additionally includes Fusion360 assemblies (.f3d files) of the entire device (shells, peltiers, fans, copper, etc.).

 ## Hardware